 Our mission is to produce strong, healthy, productive bees that can survive in northern climates with minimal intervention.
-Our goal is to produce better bees for bees that climates that can handle current pests and pathogens, and respond to our climate in Michigan.
+Our goal is to produce better bees that can handle current pests and pathogens, and respond to our climate in Michigan.
 We raise queens from our own stock that we have collected over the years, and we introduce new genetics, especially those that exhibit traits that can handle varroa.
 Our goal is to provide beekeepers access to better genetics.

 If you would like to be on the mailing list for future classes or nuc and queen info, please sign up here.